 Castaway Bay is a water playground for all ages that features a large dipping bucket with 281 gallons of water that dumps every 5 minutes.
 It includes water guns, fountains, and other spray features and water jets.
 Small children must remain in arms reach of an adult at all times.
 Do not hang on ropes or other apparatus or walk in front of slides.

 Splash Island features two vortexes (whirlpools).
 The water depth is 3 1/2 feet.
 Diligently watch small children.
-Do not climb on walls of vortex.
+Do not climb on the walls of the vortex.

 Yes, we now have a Leisure River at the park.

-SnacKabana is our concession stand inside the pool area.
-It features menu items like hot dogs, sandwiches, pizza, and pretzels among other prepared hot items.
-The drink menu consists of Pepsi products.
-We have ice cream items, including Dippin Dots.
-Please dispose of all trash items in the proper trash receptacles.
+We have a concession stand inside the pool area called "Snackabana".
+It features menu items such as hot dogs, sandwiches, pizza, pretzels, and other hot items.
+The drink menu consists of Pepsi products, Gatorade, bottled water, smoothies, and other select beverages.
+We serve both soft serve ice cream as well as Dippin Dots.
+We do ask that you please dispose of all trash items in the proper trash receptacles.

-The indoor aquatic center has three lap lanes, a two-story waterslide, an interactive children's play area, a gentle winding river and a pulsating vortex.
+The indoor aquatic center has three lap lanes, a two-story waterslide, an interactive children's play area, a gently winding river, and a pulsating vortex.

 The indoor aquatic center's unique design gives the staff the ability to offer all types of recreational programming including swim lessons as well as the ability to offer the water park like swim experience during our recreation swim.
 See our updated schedule for programming and recreational swim times.